 Risk scoring

-Risk evaluation is a key component of an AML and risk policy.
-It is a standardized measure of risk across all customers.
-Best practices in managing a risk scoring model include easy-to-understand risk rules that can handle a broad set of data inputs as well as dynamic risk scores that are constantly refreshed.
+DefinitionRisk evaluation is a key component of an AML and risk policy.
+It provides a standardized measure of risk across all customers.
+Best practices include easy-to-understand risk rules, broad data input handling, and dynamic scores that refresh constantly.

 Risk score